jart/lobstermacs/MANUAL.markdown

 When working on GitHub projects, or hacking the Linux kernel, Lobstermacs offers amazing Git support using "Magit."
-The best thing about Magit is that it turns Git's concept of a "Staging Area" from an annoyance to an incredible strength!
+The best thing about Magit is that it turns Git's concept of a "Staging Area" from an annoyance to an indispensable tool to avoid making humongous commits.

 Note: If you have never used Git before, pick a folder with lots of code and run `git init`, `git add .` then `git commit -a -m 'Initial